stevengharris/NodeSwiftLogging/README.md

 Logger(label: "NodeSwiftLogger").info("This is a message from Swift.")
 ```

-To have `Logger` messages show up in the node console, you need to bootstrap NodeSwiftLogging's SwiftLog backend from node.js.
-Once you do that, your existing calls to `Logger` (or the calls to it from libraries you use) will all show up in the node.js console, with no modifications to your Swift code.
+To have `Logger` messages show up in the node console, you need to have access to the singleton `NodeConsole.logger` that is created when you register the callback to node.js.
+If you have a library that uses SwiftLog that will accept an instance of `Logger`, then you can pass `NodeConsole.logger` to it.
+Once you do that, existing calls to that `Logger` instance will all show up in the node.js console, with no modifications to your Swift code.

 ## Installation and Set Up